 Hip Dysplasia: This is an inherited condition in which the thighbone doesn’t fit snugly into the hip joint.
 Some

 dogs show pain and lameness on one or both rear legs, but others don’t display outward signs of discomfort.

 Obesity: Obesity can be a significant health problem in Australian Cattle Dogs.
 It is a serious disease that may cause or worsen joint problems, metabolic and digestive disorders, back pain and heart disease.

-Thyroid Problems: Cattle Dogs are prone to a common condition called hypothyroidism in which the body doesn’t make enough thyroid hormone.
-Signs can include dry skin and coat, hair loss, susceptibility to other skin diseases, weight gain, fearfulness, aggression, or other behavioral changes
+Thyroid Problems: Cattle Dogs are prone to a common condition called hypothyroidism, in which the body doesn’t make enough thyroid hormone.
+Signs can include dry skin and coat, hair loss, susceptibility to other skin diseases, weight gain, fearfulness, aggression, or other behavioural changes.

-Exercise, training, socialization, and a job are all important aspects of this breed’s quality of life.
-In fact, when the ACD has something to do, many behavioral issues can be avoided.
-The Cattle Dog requires lots of daily exercises and mental stimulation to keep him busy.
+Exercise, training, socialization, and a job are important aspects of this breed’s quality of life.
+When the Blue heeler has something to do, many behavioral issues can be avoided.
+This dog requires lots of daily exercises and mental stimulation to keep him busy.
 However, with proper exercise, training, and stimulating work, this breed can make a wonderful companion that is quite long-lived.

 Grooming & Bruising

 An Australian Cattle Dog’s smooth double coat is odourless and can be red or blue.
 They shed their dense undercoats seasonally and require occasional grooming — plan for weekly brushings and baths as needed.
 Check those prick ears frequently for wax buildup and debris, which can cause infections.